Fisher-Rosemount RS3 RNI communication protocol

 |T.CDT||AI||I||Calculated Derivate Time|

-When you configure an I/O tag, you must select one of four radio buttons (UR1 to UR4) of the parameter Update rate.
-The update rate is used by the DDS service and defines a data read period from RS3.
-The update rate is configured on the boot computer in the file dds.cfg.
+When you configure an I/O tag, you must select one of four radio buttons (UR1 to UR4) to assign the I/O tag to one of the Update Rate groups.
+The Update Rate groups are used by the DDS service and they define a period of reading data from the RS3.
+The Update Rate groups are configured on the booting computer in the dds.cfg file.

 Changes and modifications